Vikranth3140/CSE202-DBMS/README.md

 Topics Covered:

 - The Entity-Relationship Model
 - The Relational Model
 - Relational Algebra and Calculus
 - SQL
 - Data Storage and Organization
 - Tree-Based and Hash-Based Indexing

-.7.

-Query Evaluation and Optimization
+- Query Evaluation and Optimization

-Considered: a reasonably critical and

-comprehensive understanding.

-Thoughtful: fluent, flexible and efficient

-understanding.

-Masterful: a powerful and illuminating

-understanding.

-.9.

-Transaction Management,

-Concurrency Control and Crash Recovery
+- Transaction Management, Concurrency Control and Crash Recovery

-.10.

-Advanced Topics: Distributed Databases,
-Hadoop, and NoSQL and NewSQL
+- Advanced Topics: Distributed Databases, Hadoop, and NoSQL and NewSQL Databases
-Databases